seynur/blog/_posts/2024-07-18-tuning-correlation-searches-that-use-ML-toolkit-in-practice.md

 | *Figure 5:* Calculating upper bounds for each signature for 30 days. |

 ```
+// SPL Query for the filter with 30 days calculation.

 | tstats `summariesonly` count as ids_attacks,values(IDS_Attacks.tag) as tag from datamodel=Intrusion_Detection.IDS_Attacks by IDS_Attacks.signature
 | `drop_dm_object_name("IDS_Attacks")`
 | join type=left signature